ianhaggerty/enhanced-sails-blueprints/README.md

 # enhanced-sails-blueprints
 ---

 These blueprints have been extracted from one of my other projects [Backbone.Sails](https://github.com/oscarhaggerty/Backbone.Sails).
 During the development of that plugin, I did my utmost best to avoid having to touch the server-side.
-However, the default sails blueprints (as of v0.10) are a quickly put together set of endpoints which don't seem to have been tested much (in particular, with the [resourceful socket events](http://sailsjs.org/#/documentation/reference/websockets/resourceful-pubsub)).
+However, the default sails blueprints (as of v0.10) didn't support all the features I wanted & didn't seem to have been tested much with the [resourceful socket events](http://sailsjs.org/#/documentation/reference/websockets/resourceful-pubsub).

 ## Some problems which arose...